 That’s okay.
 Go ahead and buy the wire kind.
-Then you’ll get to add your own flare to it without much time or money invested.
+Then you’ll get to add your own flair to it without much time or money invested.

 If you want to add a touch of classic style to your garden, pick out a great classic color and paint them all in uniform.